-A total of 585 students took the pre-test and a total 489 students took the post-test for PHIL 2303: Critical Thinking for the 2015-2016 academic year; however not all student test scores were used for analysis.
+A total of 489 students took the pre-test and a total 393 students took the post-test for all sections of PHIL 2303: Critical Thinking for the 2017-2018 academic year; however not all student test scores were used for analysis.
 In order to determine whether student performance increased from pre-to-post, a dependent samples t-test was used for analysis.
-Student SamID's were collected along with student scores in order to identify each student's score on both the pre- and post-test.
-A total of 394 students provided their SamID's and took both the pre- and post-tests.
-All statistical analysis was therefore conducted on only those students for whom both pre- and post-test scores could be identified.
+Student SamID's were collected along with student scores in order to identify each student's score on both the preand post-test.
+A total of 347 students provided their SamID's and took both the pre- and post-tests.
+All statistical analysis was therefore conducted on only those students for whom both preand post-test scores could be identified.
+In order to further disaggregate the results, the data was also analyzed separately for face-to-face and online students.

 Prior to conducting inferential statistics to determine whether differences were present between the students' pre- to post-test scores, checks were conducted to determine the extent to which these data were normally distributed.
-All four of the standardized skewness and kurtosis coefficients were within the limits of normality of $\pm$ (Onwuegbuzie & Daniel, 2002).
-Therefore, a parametric dependent samples t-test was conducted to analyze student performance data.
+The standardized skewness and kurtosis coefficients were within the limits of normality of \pm for the face-to-face, online, and combined populations (Onwuegbuzie & Daniel, 2002).
+Therefore, a parametric dependent samples t-test was used for all statistical analysis.